deansher/Cy/README.md

 Cy is a language and platform designed from the ground up for "code mining" -- a planet-wide collaborative search through the space of useful software components.

-Lingustically, Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
+Linguistically, Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
 Cy is a "low Haskell" world where the functions are pure, the statements have effects, and the monads live in "for" statements.